Why Oral Cancer Screenings Are Important

 - Ulcerations

 Besides visual observation, our hygienist will also gently touch your face, mouth, and neck to check for any hard lumps of tissue.
 You may not always notice developing masses as early stages of oral cancer are commonly painless.
-Having a simple screening performed can be what saves you in the end.
+Getting an oral cancer screening performed can be what saves you in the end.

 - Are 55+ years old